 On December 21, 2011 (as amended on August 1, 2016), the Group and AstraZeneca AB (publ) ("AZ") entered into a global licensing, co-development, and commercialization agreement for savolitinib ("AZ Agreement"), a novel targeted therapy and a highly selective inhibitor of the c-Met receptor tyrosine kinase for the treatment of cancer.
 Under the terms of the AZ Agreement, the Group is entitled to receive a series of payments up to US\$140 million, including upfront payments and development and first-sale milestones.
 Additionally, the AZ Agreement contains possible significant future commercial sale milestones.
 Should savolitinib be successfully commercialized outside China, the Group would receive tiered royalties from 9% to 13% on all sales outside of China.
 Subject to approval of savolitinib in papillary renal cell carcinoma, the Group would receive increased tiered royalties from 14% to 18% on all sales outside of China, and after total aggregate sales of savolitinib have reached US\$5 billion, this royalty will step down over a two-year period to an ongoing tiered royalty rate from 10.5% to 14.5%.
-Should savolitinib be successfully commercialized in China, the Group and AZ, with the Group continuing to lead the development in China.
+Should savolitinib be successfully commercialized in China, the Group would receive fixed royalties of 30% based on all sales in China.
+Development costs for savolitinib in China will be shared between the Group and AZ, with the Group continuing to lead the development in China.
 AZ will lead and pay for the development of savolitinib for the rest of the world.